 The Cat Food Can Stove

-The cat food can stove is another popular alcohol stove, and I felt it deserved a special mention.
-As light and cheap as the soda can stove is, the cat food can is even lighter and cheaper.
-It's faster and easier to build than a soda can stove, and the cat food can even acts as a built-in pot support.
+The cat food can stove, sometimes called a super cat stove, is another popular alcohol stove that deserves a special mention.
+As light and cheap as the soda can stove is, the super cat is even lighter and cheaper.
+It’s also faster and easier to build; and the stove acts as its own built-in pot support.
 With all these benefits, why would anyone use a soda can stove at all?
-There's the rub: You can't simmer with the cat food can stove, and the built-in pot support isn't as sturdy as the stand-alone pot support.
+There’s the rub: You can’t simmer with the cat food can stove, and the built-in pot support isn’t as sturdy as the stand-alone pot support.

-Almost everything I cook needs to be simmered for 10 to 20 minutes, so that's a deal-breaker for me.
-The built-in pot support is convenient, but when I'm cooking or simmering food, I need to stir the food so the stuff on the bottom of the pot doesn't burn.
-Because this stove is the pot support, stirring my food tends to cause the burning denatured alcohol to slosh around in the stove, which I find problematic.
+The built-in pot support is convenient, but if you are cooking food, you’ll have to stir it regularly so the food at the bottom of the pot doesn’t burn.
+Because this stove is the pot support, stirring your food would cause the burning denatured alcohol to slosh around—which can be a problem!

-If your meals largely consist of 'add hot water and wait,' however, this stove is awesome.
-Boiling water does not require a simmer ring, and water does not need to be stirred like you'd do with food.
-If you're a fan of Freezer Bag Cooking, the cat food can stove is awesome.
-If you're more likely to cook food directly, you'll probably be happier with building a soda can stove.
+If your meals largely consist of ‘add hot water and wait,’ however, this stove is awesome.
+Boiling water does not require a simmer ring, and water does not need to be stirred.
+If you’re a fan of Freezer Bag Cooking, the super cat stove is awesome.
+If you’re more likely to cook food directly, you’ll probably be happier with building a soda can stove.

 Using Your Cat Food Can Stove